 What's inside my snowboard?
 There can be a lot squeezed in that 1 cm thick snowboard.
 Wood is the main ingredient to nearly all of the snowboards which we offer.
 Wood is often complimented by fibreglass which add torsional rigidity and flex when laminated at opposite angles to the grain.
 Other materials include carbon fibre and basalt for stiffness and titanal, cork and rubber for dampening.
 All of these materials are laminated and glued together using epoxy.
 ABS plastic is used for the sidewalls of the laminated snowboard and is both waterproof and shock absorbent.

-The setback refers to where the binding inserts are on the snowboard.
-On a twin tip snowboard, the binding inserts are always centrally positioned to ride the same forwards or backwards.
+The setback refers to where the bindings are on the snowboard.
+On a twin tip snowboard, the bindings should be centrally positioned to ride the same forwards or backwards.
 In directional twin and directional shapes, the bindings can have a setback.
-This means that the inserts are towards the tail for riding powder snow.
-The more of a setback, the more powder-centric the snowboard is!
+This means that the bindings are mounted towards the tail for riding powder snow.
+The more of a setback, the more powder-centric the snowboard is.